 |Putback||Hold square when attempting an offensive rebound||Hold X when attempting an offensive rebound|

-Hope this NBA 2K22 Shooting Tutorial helped you step up your game and be sure to check back here for more NBA 2KW gameplay tips!
+Hope this NBA 2K22 Shooting Tutorial helped you step up your game.
+Be sure to check back here for more NBA 2KW gameplay tips!